-In response to movement restrictions, many people have turned to digital tools to keep a semblance of normality.
+In response to movement restrictions many people have turned to digital tools to keep a semblance of normality.
 Social media use has rocketed, online shopping has soared and digital forms of communication are now more important than ever.
-COVID-19 has caused digital transformation to accelerate.
+COVID-19 has caused the digital transition to accelerate.

 And as we head into another lockdown we know the world – and the way businesses interact with their customers – will not look the same on the other side.
 Now and in the future we may be looking at a more digitally-focussed society.
 Here’s how to get ahead.

 Social Media Marketing

 Social distancing should not mean social media distancing, in fact it should mean the opposite.
 As customers look for ways to keep in touch social media use has soared.
 In order to connect with your customers this form of direct communication is more important than ever.

 With the current situation affecting lives across the globe, make empathy and helpfulness key features of your brand.
 Make sure you create the right content, using the right tone of voice, as customer needs evolve.